complyue/edh-early-history/Tour/Readme.md

   - **interpreter** procedure

-    defined by a `interpreter` statement in **Edh**, which is same as a **method** procedure except it receives arguments in expression form rather than values, in addition to the reflective `callerScope` as first argument
+    defined by an `interpreter` statement in **Edh**, which is same as a vanilla **method** procedure except it receives arguments in expression forms rather than evaluated values, in addition to the reflective `callerScope` as first argument

 ### Entity